Syrov-Egor/chemsynthcalc/paper.md

 Risteski papers [@Risteski2008; @Risteski2009; @Risteski2013].
 Finally, the `combinatorial`
 method is used to solve Diophantine matrix equation $Ax=By$ by brute force.
-Despite its limitations, the combinatorial method can achieve some unexpected and interesting results, for example, find a smaller set of coefficients for a well known reaction.
-Detailed descriptions of this algorithms are presented in the docs.
+Despite its limitations, the combinatorial method can achieve some unexpected and interesting results, for example, find a smaller set of coefficients for a well-known reaction.
+Detailed descriptions of these algorithms are presented in the docs.

-There is also a user-friendly full-functional crossplatform GUI version of this package, available for Windows, Linux, MacOS, Android and web [@chemsynthcalc-GUI].
+There is also a user-friendly full-functional cross-platform GUI version of this package build with Go backend and web frontend, available for Windows, Linux, MacOS, Android and web [@chemsynthcalc-GUI].

 # Testing
 Beside standard unit tests, it is important to test and benchmark such package against huge variety of real-life examples of reactions.
 A dataset of text-mined solid-state reactions [@Kononova2019] was used to test its capabilities.
 The reaction dataset used was a part of the `solid-state_dataset_20200713` file.
-The original dataset contains more than 30,000 entries on inorganic synthesis, including reactions.
+The original dataset contains more than 30,000 entries.
 We filter this list of reactions, leaving only valid deduplicated reactions.
-These do not include a reactions that contains non-stoichiometry symbols (like $\delta$), reactions with unknown amounts of substance (like $x$ or $y$), or reaction with different sets of atoms on right and left sides of the equation.
+These do not include reactions that contains non-stoichiometry symbols (like $\delta$), reactions with unknown amounts of substance (like $x$ or $y$), or reaction with different sets of atoms on right and left sides of the equation.